fillipevieira/lambda-datalake-silver/README.md

-# Silver Layer Datalake Persistence Lambda
+# Data Lake Silver Layer

 > The purpose of this project is to prepare a study environment.